-Back in L.A. in the autumn (after driving from Boulder through the old Colorado gold mines, San Francisco, and Disneyland), Hockney works at [NESTED]the Gemini Ltd. workshop on A Hollywood Collection, his first project with printer Ken Tyler.
-The series of six lithographs in color conjures the art collection of a Hollywood star, with each image depicting a fictional artwork in its frame.
+Back in L.A. in the autumn (after driving from Boulder through the old Colorado gold mines, San Francisco, and Disneyland), Hockney works at the Gemini G.E.L workshop on A Hollywood Collection, his first project with printmaker Ken Tyler.
+The series of six lithographs in color conjures up the art collection of a Hollywood star, with each image depicting a fictional artwork in its frame.

 Pictures with frames